rugbyprof/5443-Big-Data/9-Assignment-Hadoop.md

     print "%s\t%d" % (current_word, current_count)
 ```

-Follow the code through and try to think of the different cases it’s trying to catch.
-The first and last lines are tricky but play around with it – what happens if I just feed a file containing one word?
-What about a file with no duplicate words?
-Think about all the different cases and hopefully – the above code handles them all as you’d expect.
-If not, please let me know.
-That’d be real embarrassing.
+- Follow the code through and try to think of the different cases it’s trying to catch.
+- The first and last lines are tricky but play around with it – what happens if I just feed a file containing one word?
+- What about a file with no duplicate words?
+- Think about all the different cases and hopefully – the above code handles them all as you’d expect.

 Has it worked?

-Make sure that file is executable:
+Make sure that file is executable: `chmod +x /home/hduser/word_reducer.py`
-chmod +x /home/hduser/word_reducer.py

 Run this: